jiangjyjy/Yue-Benchmark/README.md

 ## Leaderboard

-The following tables display the performance of models on different cantonese benchmarks (Cant-Truthful, Cant-GSM8K, Cant-ARC-C, Cant-MMLU) in the five-shot and zero-shot settings.
+The following tables display the performance of models on different cantonese benchmarks (Yue-Truthful, Yue-GSM8K, Yue-ARC-C, Yue-CMMLU) in the five-shot and zero-shot settings.
 <details>
-<summary>Cant-TruthfulQA</summary>
+<summary>Yue-TruthfulQA</summary>
 <table>
     <tr>
         <th rowspan=2>Models</th>